Why it is better to keep the scab off most wounds and incisions

 Most wounds heal better and scar less when the scab is removed

-I know that this may be a surprise to many people.
+I know this may be a surprise to many people.
 When a scab forms on the skin, it often delays healing by preventing the wound margins from gradually closing.
 I have made this observation throughout my 25-plus years in practice.

 All you need to do is try it yourself when you have a wound, scratch or scab.